The Breeze (Frome & West Wiltshire): History

-The Great Radio Ownership Crisis of 2008-2010
+Radio ownership changes from 2008-2010

 On 30 June 2008 TLRC announced plans to sell six of its stations, including 3TR.
 It was purchased by Laser Broadcasting, who later went into administration by 28 October 2008 and the group was bought by South West Radio, who also went into administration by August 2009.
 YMC Ltd became the next new owners of the station along with four other radio stations (including Brunel FM, Bath FM, Quay West 102.4/100.8 and Quay West 107.4) which ran all five stations as a group.
 There were to be some local shows, including the breakfast and drivetime shows in the week and networked programming at weekends.
 On 24 March 2010, the five YMC Ltd stations, including 3TR FM, were closed by administrators after multiple refusals on the part of regulator Ofcom to transfer the licences to them from South West Radio.
-One Gold Radio Ltd is 3TR FM's latest owner, its fifth in less than two years.
+One Gold Radio Ltd was 3TR FM's next owner, its fifth in less than two years.
 The company bought all five stations through an agreement with Gloucestershire's Total Star, owned by Storm Radio Ltd, and from August 2010 the station was re-branded Total Star.
 3TR had broadcast from Boreham Mill in Warminster, but the Total Star broadcasts came from Lime Kiln Studios in Wootton Bassett, near Swindon in Wiltshire, and networked shows were from Cheltenham in Gloucestershire.

 In May 2011, it was announced that Total Star in West Wiltshire (along with sister stations in Swindon and Bath) was to be re-branded as More Radio from June 2011, because the owners of the stations, One Gold Radio Ltd (now More FM Ltd), had parted company from Total Star group Storm Radio Ltd.

 Re-brand

-The station has since been relaunched as The Breeze from November 2011 when Celador acquired the Warminster licence.
+The station was then relaunched as The Breeze from November 2011 when Celador acquired the Warminster licence.
+It had both local and networked presenters.

-Presenters

-There are both local and networked presenters.